silverstripe/silverstripe-framework/docs/en/05_Contributing/04_Release_Process.md

 * a feature freeze is instituted on the minor branches
 * a `beta1` release is tagged for recipes and related modules.

-The beta phase lasts approximately one month.
-Additional betas may be released to address critical issues holding back testers.
+The length of the beta phase period will be communicated at the time it is tagged via the [Silverstripe Forum](https://forum.silverstripe.org/c/releases).
+While the beta phase lasts additional betas may be released to address critical issues holding back testers.

 #### "Beta release" definition